jrtb/laravel-word-search/README.md

 - External APIs use Laravel 11's API middleware group (configured in `bootstrap/app.php`)
 - CSRF protection is explicitly excluded for API routes
 - Session handling is maintained for player tracking:
-  - Each player is identified by request fingerprinting
+  - Each player is identified by browser fingerprinting
-  - Player IDs are generated consistently for returning players
+  - Player IDs are SHA-256 hashes of request attributes
   - Session isolation ensures privacy of word records
 - Cross-domain requests are supported through CORS configuration